Outback Steakhouse Mac and Cheese Recipe

 7. Stir or whisk continuously until the cheese fully melts.

-8. Drain the cooked pasta in a colander and return the drained pasta to the large pot.
+8. Drain the cooked pasta in a colander and return it to the large pot.

 9. Pour the sauce over the pasta and stir to combine.